Leyam-07/Resorts_System/docs/Deployment-Guide.md

   - Ensure your project folder (`ResortsSystem`) is located inside your XAMPP document root (e.g., `C:/xampp/htdocs`).
   - Open your web browser and navigate to the special admin registration page to create the first **Admin** account:
-  - **URL:** `http://localhost/ResortsSystem/app/Views/register-admin.php` (or `http://localhost:8080/...` if you use a custom port).
+  - **URL:** `http://localhost/ResortsSystem/public/?action=showAdminRegisterForm` (or `http://localhost:8080/...` if you use a custom port).
-  - After creating the Admin, you can log in and use the admin dashboard to create `Staff` and `Customer` users.
+  - After creating the Admin, you can log in and go to `http://localhost/ResortsSystem/public/?action=showRegisterForm` to create Customer accounts.

 - **Testing:** After registering the Admin, log in and verify that the Admin Dashboard appears.
 Use it to create other users and test their roles.